-I completely understand!
-Weight loss is something to work toward if needed, but shouldn’t be the only reason to workout.
+Don’t get me wrong, weight loss is something to work toward if needed but it requires a whole body and mind approach and shouldn’t be the only reason to workout.

-Keep reading because I have 13 reasons to workout that will make you want to start today!
-(Not one of them is weight loss!)
+Keep reading because I have 13 reasons to work out that will make you want to start today!
+(And not one of them is weight loss!)

 If you are looking for motivation that is about more than weight loss, you’ve come to the right place!

 Simply put- motivation is the “why” behind what we do.

 It doesn’t matter if we are talking about working out, or something else in life, we do things because we are motivated in some way.

 Motivation has been defined as, “a need or desire that energizes behavior and directs it towards a goal”.

 These needs or desires may come from external sources (known as extrinsic motivation) such as praise, money, or recognition; or from within (known as intrinsic motivation) like feeling joy or pleasure from completing a task.